AgileWorksOrg/elasticsearch-river-csv/README.md

 CSV River Plugin for ElasticSearch
 ==================================

+#Important notice

+As from ES version 2 and above, rivers are not supported anymore.
+This said we've discontinued this repo for active development and let it be only for important fixes.

+#New ElasticSearch CSV application

+We've staretd development on new standalone version of CSV uploader: https://github.com/AgileWorksOrg/elasticsearch-csv

 [![Build Status][Travis badge]][Travis build] [![Coverage Status][Coveralls badge]][Coveralls build] [![Dependency Status][VersionEye badge]][VersionEye build]
 [Travis badge]: https://travis-ci.org/AgileWorksOrg/elasticsearch-river-csv.svg?branch=master
 [Travis build]: https://travis-ci.org/AgileWorksOrg/elasticsearch-river-csv